dgallegos/docker-tutorial/lessons/lesson-1.md

 Now you can see how the `RUN` command in a Dockerfile runs processes inside the container to build the image.

 ### Review
+This completes the lesson 1 Docker tutorial.
+You should have the basic understanding to read a Dockerfile and get it running.

-That completes the lesson 1 Docker tutorial.
-You can continue learning more about Docker with [Lesson 2](https://github.com/dgallegos/docker-tutorial/blob/lessons/lesson-1/lessons/lesson-2.md)
+You can continue learning more about Docker with [Lesson 2 - Building a Web Server in Go](https://github.com/dgallegos/docker-tutorial/blob/lessons/lesson-1/lessons/lesson-2.md)

 ## Reference